On the Right Track: Critical response

 Gene Siskel of the Chicago Tribune said the film "is a charming motion picture that reveals young Mr. Coleman can act."
-His overall consensus was that the subplot involving adults dragged the film but it "manages to convey some beautiful thoughts while offering conventional entertainment" and could also entertain parents.
+His overall consensus was that the subplot involving adults dragged down the film but it "manages to convey some beautiful thoughts while offering conventional entertainment" and could also entertain parents.

 Roger Ebert of the Chicago Sun-Times gave it two and a half stars.
 Ebert enjoyed Coleman's performance and wrote on "several occasions when Coleman steals a scene from his colleagues and just walks away with it.
 He has dialogue, doubletakes, one-liners, and reactions that are absolutely inimitable."
 He felt that the down side of the movie was when "the movie strays away from Coleman's special qualities and gets distracted with several subplots."

 Kevin Thomas of the Los Angeles Times, while pointing out that the film was created as a vehicle for Coleman, had good acting, writing, and photography.
 Of the film he said that director Lee Phillips "with the help of a fine cameraman, Jack Richards, has made On the Right Track handsome, energetic and even, at times, lyrical.
 Although written especially for Coleman to show him off as ever the clever heart-tugger, On the Right Track actually has some believable adults for ballast.
 Writers-producers Tina Pine, Avery Buddy, and Richard Moses have created likably less-than-perfect human beings for Eilbacher and Michael Lembeck to play."

 Terry Lawson of The Journal Herald found the movie shallow, but watchable.
 Lawson, who expected a bad performance by Coleman, said, "Coleman actually seems to have been calmed by the process of making movies.
 He's not half bad here, considering the role is obviously custom made.
 Unfortunately, the film is a real trifle, much more of a made-for-television property than a theater attraction."

 Richard Freedman of the Times-News felt it "was a sentimental comedy that unfortunately gets derailed early on," however he did note the film had a good nature.